 Next we show that the Donaldson functional $M_i(H_0,H,\o)$ is well defined on any quotient sheaf $Q^i$ arising from the filtration.
 Given a blowup map $\pi:\ti X\longrightarrow X$, one can also define the Donaldson functional on a vector bundle over $\ti X$ by integrating with respect to the degenerate metric $\pi^*\o$.
 Since $\pi^*\o$ is closed the functional will still be independent of path.
 We define the Donaldson functional on the sheaves $Q^i$ as follows:

-\begin{definition} {\rm For any quotient sheaf $Q^i$ arising from the Harder-Narasimhan filtration of $E$, we define the} Donaldson functional {\rm on $Q^i$ to be:} \be M_i(H_0,H,\o):=M_{\ti Q}(\ti K_0,\ti K,\pi^*\o),\nonumber \ee {\rm for any regularization $\ti Q^i$.} \end{definition} Here $M_{\ti Q}(\ti K_0,\ti K,\pi^*\o)$ is the Donaldson functional for the vector bundles $\ti Q$ defined using the degenerate metric $\pi^*\o$.
+\begin{definition} Donaldson functional {\rm on $Q^i$ to be:} \be M_i(H_0,H,\o):=M_{\ti Q}(\ti K_0,\ti K,\pi^*\o),\nonumber \ee {\rm for any regularization $\ti Q^i$.} \end{definition} Here $M_{\ti Q}(\ti K_0,\ti K,\pi^*\o)$ is the Donaldson functional for the vector bundles $\ti Q$ defined using the degenerate metric $\pi^*\o$.
 We note that the domains of the functionals $M_i$ are metrics on the vector bundle $E$, thus this definition only applies to induced metrics and does not extend to arbitrary metrics on $Q^i$.
-The following proposition proves that this definition is well defined. \begin{proposition} For each $i$ the functional $M_i$ is well defined for any pair of metrics on $E$, and is independent of the choice of regularization. \end{proposition} For a proof we direct the reader to Proposition 5 from $\cite{J1}$.
+The following proposition proves that this definition is well defined. \begin{proposition} For each $i$ the functional $M_i$ is well defined for any pair of metrics on $E$, and is independent of the choice of regularization. \end{proposition} The proof of Proposition \ref{donpres} again rests on our computation of $\pi^*F$.
+One can check that after each blow-up in the regularization procedure the value of the Donaldson functional remains the same.
+We direct the reader to $\cite{J1}$ for details.
 Immediately we see the $P$-functional is well defined on the subsheaves $S^i$ as well, and that its value is independent of regularization.
 Now all three terms on the right hand side of $\eqref{decomp}$ are well defined for induced metrics on the quotient sheaves $Q^i$.
-The next step is to show that the decompostion formula does indeed hold.
+The next step is to show that the decomposition formula does indeed hold.